POETRY FORMS AND TERMINOLOGY

 Cinquain

-Excellent definition and examples, with several links to other sites, including the complete Adelaide Crapsey cinquains.
+Links to major cinquain sites, including the complete Adelaide Crapsey cinquains.
+Click on the Description button for explanation of the form.
 From the dmoz Open Directory Project.

 Cinquain